Holme Fen

 Holme Fen is a 269.4 hectare biological Site of Special Scientific Interest near Holme in Cambridgeshire.
-It is also a National Nature Reserve and a Nature Conservation Review site, Grade I. It is part of the Great Fen project, which aims to create a 3,700 wetland wildlife area including Holme Fen, Woodwalton Fen and other areas.
+It is also a National Nature Reserve and a Nature Conservation Review site, Grade I. It is part of the Great Fen project, which aims to create a 3,700-hectare wetland wildlife area including Holme Fen, Woodwalton Fen and other areas.
 It is home to a variety of birds, including the Eurasian siskin, Nightingale and Lesser redpoll, and around 450 species of fungi.

-Home Fen is described by Natural England as the finest example of birch woodland in lowland Britain.
+Holme Fen is described by Natural England as the finest example of birch woodland in lowland Britain.
 Part of it was a mere which was drained in the nineteenth century, and some relict wetland plants survive such as saw sedge and fen wood-rush.
 Two new lakes have been excavated.

-Holme Fen, specifically Holme Posts, is believed to be the lowest land point in Great Britain at 2.75 m below sea level.
+Holme Fen, specifically Holme Posts, is believed to be the lowest land point in the United Kingdom at 2.75 m below sea level.

 History

-In October 2015, archaeological work to recover a WW2 Spitfire, flown by Pilot Officer Harold Penketh, that crashed into Holme Fen on 22 November 1940, was undertaken.
+On 22 November 1940, a Supermarine Spitfire, flown by Pilot Officer Harold Penketh, crashed into Holme Fen.

+In October 2015, archaeological work to recover the Second World War Spitfire was undertaken.
 Led by Oxford Archaeology East's project director Stephen Macauley, the teams located and recovered artefacts from the crash.
-A film of the excavation was shown at the Great Fen's Countryside Centre, Ramsey Heights on 27 September, 2019.
+A film of the excavation was shown at the Great Fen's Countryside Centre, Ramsey Heights on 27 September 2019.